-- 16. In accordance with policies adopted by the City, the Applicant(s)/Owner(s) shall be responsible for any cost incurred as a result of local law enforcement, public safety, or code enforcement investigation/inspections that result in a finding of violation of any applicable laws and/or conditions of approval. - 17.
+- 11. City staff, or their authorized representatives, shall have the right to access and enter the property to make reasonable Applicant- or Owner-authorized scheduled inspections, or unscheduled inspections in areas otherwise open to the public, to observe and enforce compliance with applicable laws and the conditions set forth herein. - 12.
+In accordance with policies adopted by the City, the Applicant(s)/Owner(s) shall be responsible for any cost incurred as a result of local law enforcement, public safety, or code enforcement investigation/inspections that result in a finding of violation of any applicable laws and/or conditions of approval. - 13.
 Any request to modify the conditions of approval contained herein shall require review and authorization by the City Manager.
 The City Manager may require the submission of such documentation or reporting, or the conduct of such studies or analysis, as he/she/they deems necessary to evaluate a request for modification.
-The City Manager may in his/her/their discretion refer such decision to the City Council. - 18.
+The City Manager may in his/her/their discretion refer such decision to the City Council. - 14.
 This approval may be modified or revoked by the City Council, after applicable notice and public hearing procedures have been satisfied, should it be determined, within the City's jurisdictional authority, that the conditions under which the project has been operated or maintained are detrimental to the public health, safety or welfare, or materially injurious to property or animals in the vicinity; or if the project is operated or maintained so as to constitute a public nuisance, or if the project is operated or maintained in violation of any of the conditions of approval set forth herein, or for any other reason permitted by law.

-19. Transfer:
+15. Transfer:

-In the event of transfer of the property to which this conditional use permit pertains, the transferee shall, prior to exercising the rights granted hereunder, arrange and attend a conference with the City to review these conditions of approval, and document the manner in which activities will occur and the manner in which these conditions of approval will be met.
+In the event of transfer of the property to which this sign program amendment pertains, the transferee shall, prior to exercising the rights granted hereunder, arrange and attend a conference with the City to review these conditions of approval, and document the manner in which activities will occur and the manner in which these conditions of approval will be met.

-20. Termination:
+16. Termination:

-Upon approval, this conditional use permit shall become null and void (A) upon the expiration of building permits, due to inactivity, obtained to construct this project or (B) after the project has been constructed, 180 calendar days after such time the approved use at the approved location ceases to be operated as noted by lapse of City business license, lapse of California Department of Tax & Fee Administration (or successor agency) permit or license, or date noted by City official with proper site verification of abandonment or discontinuance.
+Upon approval, this sign program amendment shall become null and void (A) upon the expiration of building permits, due to inactivity, obtained to construct this project or (B) after the project has been constructed, 180 calendar days after such time the approved use at the approved location ceases to be operated as noted by lapse of City business license, lapse of California Department of Tax & Fee Administration (or successor agency) permit or license, or date noted by City official with proper site verification of abandonment or discontinuance.